JetBrains/guide/site/pytest/links/three-pytest-features-you-will-love/index.md

   - testing
   - pytest
 author: hs
 subtitle: One of the most popular frameworks for Python is pytest, and it comes with several cool features.
-I’m going to show you three of them in this blog post.
 thumbnail: ./thumbnail.png
 linkURL: "https://blog.jetbrains.com/pycharm/2024/02/pytest-features/"
 ---